Don Meredith (politician): Sexual assault charges

-On October 1, 2022, Meredith was charged with three counts of sexual assault and one count of criminal harassment of an adult woman in 2013 and 2014.
+On 1 October 2022, Meredith was charged with three counts of sexual assault and one count of criminal harassment of an adult woman in 2013 and 2014.
 Meredith was released on a promise to appear in court and on the condition that he remain in Ottawa.

+Meredith was acquitted of all charges, including sexual assault and criminal harassment on October 29, 2025.

 Credentials

 Meredith claims an honorary degree from an association of Christian counsellors, the Canadian Christian Clinical Counsellors' Association, that has no standing as a degree-granting school and has been signing himself as "The Honourable Dr. Don Meredith" since receiving the honour.
 Meredith stopped calling himself a doctor after his credentials were questioned and he was called upon to substantiate his educational credentials.
 Meredith also claims to have earned a bachelor's and master's degree in religious studies from California State Christian University, an unaccredited, unregulated school which is not recognized by either the Association of Theological Schools in the United States and Canada and is not permitted by the state of California to grant graduate degrees.